psmyles/imgplex/docs/spec.md

 - **`$derived` cannot reference itself.** Fallbacks in derived expressions must reference a different value - never the derived variable itself.
 - **Viewport → canvas coords** - `x = (clientX - rect.left - vp.x) / vp.zoom`
 - **Wire preview start point** - Query `[data-handleid]` via DOM and use `getBoundingClientRect()`; do not compute from canvas coordinates.
-- **Store files** - Do not use `.svelte.ts` or `.ts` store files imported from `.svelte` components - Vite cannot resolve them.
-Use prop drilling or Svelte context instead.
+- **Store files** - All shared reactive state lives in exactly two rune-based stores: `stores/graph.svelte.ts` and `stores/images.svelte.ts`.
+Do not add further `.svelte.ts` store files imported from `.svelte` components - Vite/vite-plugin-svelte resolution is fragile for that pattern; extend the existing two stores instead.
 - **Node definitions** - Loaded once in `App.svelte` via IPC `$effect`, passed as `{definitions}` prop to NodeLibrary and NodeEditor.
 - **Dynamic paramDefs** - The Resize node updates its `paramDefs` array at runtime via `graphStore.updateResizeParamDefs()` when mode or preserve-aspect changes, removing stale wired edges automatically. `buildResizeParamDefs(mode, preserve)` is the pure function driving this.
 - **Properties nodes in batch** - Require per-image evaluation; `hasPropNodes` flag in executor triggers slow path with `magick identify` per image.